 - Balance My Day™, available for grades K-2 and 3-5, is a comprehensive curriculum, aligned with the Centers for Disease Control and Prevention HECAT (Health Education Curriculum Analysis Tool) standards.
 The curriculum has clearly defined nutrition education objectives, outcomes, and measures.

 - Take Healthy Action booklet guides wellness team actions.

 - Health Works!
-Wellness in Academics 7-booklet toolkit.
-Each booklet focuses on one of Healthy Kids Challenge Healthy6 behaviors + MyPyramid for Grades K-8.
+Wellness in Academics 6-booklet toolkit.
+Each booklet focuses on one of HKC Healthy6 behaviors + MyPlate for Grades K-8.
 The content is designed to help school and community program wellness teams promote and link healthy behavior messages throughout the school and home.

 - Healthy6 Parent Tips, a set of 18 one page tips is a resource schools and community youth organizations can use to connect with parents.
 These reproducible resources are a healthy asset at health fairs or family nights, or as part of a newsletter.

 HKC’s workshops are customized to meet your identified target audience and grant needs.
 HKC will provide instruction in healthy eating habits and good nutrition for a range of audiences.